 Thomas Jefferson once said “I often find that the harder I work the luckier I am.”
 Actually, probably not.
-He is attributed with having said or written something of the sort, but the accuracy of internet quotations is such that I didn’t bother looking up the exact phrasing.*** The sentiment is the same however, regardless of the original context.
+He is attributed with having said or written something of the sort, but the accuracy of internet quotations is such that I didn’t bother looking up the exact phrasing.

 This aphorism fits neatly into a motivation, can-do ethos that suggests anything is possible if you just work hard enough.
 It fits nicely on a poster, too, but so do a lot of statements.